What Are Federal Student Loans

 Additionally, there are four income-driven repayment plans (IDR), in which payments are based on a percentage of the borrower’s discretionary income.
 IDR plans are good options for those seeking PSLF.

-1. Revised Pay As You Earn Repayment Plan (REPAYE) Income Sensitive Repayment: Your monthly payments are generally 10% of your discretionary income.
+1. Saving on a Valuable Education (SAVE) Plan (formerly the REPAYE Plan): Your monthly payments will depend on whether you have undergraduate or graduate loans: 5% of discretionary income if you have undergraduate loan and a weighted average of 5% to 10% if you have graduate loans.
 If you haven’t paid back your undergraduate loans in full after 20 years, or your graduate or professional study loans after 25 years, the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.

 10. What if you’re having trouble paying back your loans?